bcss/RentACar-Contract/docs/TESTING_GUIDE.md

 ### Overview

-RCCMS implements a flexible permission toggle system with 3 granular controls that enhance the 4 core roles.
+KarāraOS implements a flexible permission toggle system with 3 granular controls that enhance the 4 core roles.
 This section provides comprehensive test scenarios for verifying permission toggle functionality.

 **Permission Toggles:**
 - `canAccessReports`: Access to reports and analytics